pablo14/data-science-live-book/scoring/scoring.md

 Now the table is ordered by descending score.

 This is meant to see how to extract the final class having by default the cut point in `0.5`.
-Tweaking the cut point will lead into a better classification.
+Tweaking the cut point will lead to a better classification.

 > Accuracy metrics or the confusion matrix are always attached to a certain cut point value.